vocalpy/crowsetta/doc/index.md

-crowsetta makes it easier to share data by converting formats to plain text files, such as a comma-separated csv file.
+crowsetta makes it easier to share data by converting formats to plain text files, such as a csv (comma-separated values) file.

 Here is an example of converting a common format to a generic sequence format that can then be saved to